-The fabric of our western landscape is now woven together with the tight drawn thread of barbed wire.
+The fabric of our western landscape is now woven together with the tight drawn strand of barbed wire.
 It has infiltrated our lands like nothing else and has changed our way of life forever.

 I find it interesting how a simple piece of wire has had such a major impact on the lives of so many people in so short a time.
 Since the day Joseph Glidden’s simple invention was first patented in 1873, Barbed wire has been loved and hated by people on both sides of this particular fence.